4 min read

 Google convinced the entire web industry to optimize for metrics that barely matter.
 Meanwhile, slow sites with great content still outrank fast empty ones.

-In 2020, Google announced Core Web Vitals would become a ranking factor.
-The SEO industry lost its mind.
+In 2020, Google announced that Core Web Vitals would become a ranking factor, and the SEO industry, in a display of collective hysteria that would have made a medieval flagellant procession look restrained, promptly lost its mind.

 And it barely matters.